Can you send me an application?

 Where can full-time and Professional MBA students park their cars when attending classes?

 Students can obtain parking information and permit options by contacting the University's Parking Services Office, located in 204 Brackenridge Hall.
-The privately-operated Joncaire and Boundary Lot located below Mervis Hall on Joncaire Street charges a flat rate of $4 per day and is typically not staffed after 5 p.m.
-The University's Panther Hollow parking lot charges a flat rate of $5 per day.
 Students in need of daytime parking can request other designated parking lots ranging from $160-$368 per semester.
-Leases for Professional MBA students can be purchased for $62/term.
+Leases for part-time MBA students can be purchased for $71/term.

 Is a laptop computer required?

-For the Full-Time MBA Programs, students are required to have access to a Windows laptop computer.
+Full-time students are required to have access to a Windows laptop computer.
 While Macs will be serviced, Windows-based laptops are recommended by the Katz IT Department.
-For the Professional MBA Program, students are not required to have a laptop computer.
+For the part-time MBA Program, students are not required to have a laptop computer.
 However, faculty members may require a laptop for specific courses; these requirements will be determined prior to course registration.
-Katz students are eligible for discounts when purchasing certain laptop brands and models.
+Katz students are eligible for discounts when purchasing certain laptop brands and models through the University of Pittsburgh Bookstore.

 What financial aid or scholarships are available?

 All full-time applications (both international and domestic) are reviewed for scholarship awards.
 Scholarships are primarily based on merit.
 Applications are automatically reviewed for scholarship; no additional application is required.
-Scholarships available through the Katz School range from $5,000 to full tuition with the average award being $10,000-$12,000.
-Approximately one-third of our current MBA class has received scholarship funds.
+Scholarships available through the Katz School range from $5,000 to full tuition with the average award between $30,000-$40,000.
+Approximately 90 percent of our current MBA class has received scholarship funds.
 For other types of financial aid, such as educational loans or private, third-party scholarships, Katz students should work with the University of Pittsburgh Office of Admission and Financial Aid (note this Office also services undergraduate students).
 For more information about financial aid, please visit the University of Pittsburgh's Office of Admission and Financial Aid.

 Are there part-time jobs or work-study positions available for MBA students?